 - They’re hard to recycle.
 To recycle a gas spring, you have to drill a hole in it (not fun), take it apart because you can’t recycle the whole thing, and so on.
 There’s a whole messy procedure with recycling gas springs.

-- You can’t adjust them midlife.
+- You can’t adjust it midlife.
 Got wear and tear on your gas spring?
-Too bad -- you’re stuck with it unless you want to totally replace it.
+Too bad - you’re stuck with it unless you want to totally replace it.

 Pros & Cons of Counterbalances

-These mechanical springs are able to support heavy lids, covers, surfaces and other equipment with little to no strain for the user.
-Fitting to the name, counterbalance systems work to offset the weight of the appliance so that they're able to be opened with great ease and shut safely.
+These mechanical springs are able to support heavy lids, covers, surfaces, and other equipment with little to no strain for the user.
+Fitting to the name, counterbalance spring systems work to offset the weight of the appliance so that they're able to be opened with great ease and shut safely.

 You'll find counterbalance hinges in a lot of commercial or household appliances, such as: